Fraud in Contract Law

 (ii) According to Merriam-Webster Dictionary:

-“Fraud is an intentional perversion of truth in order to induce another to part with something of value or to surrender a legal right.”
+Fraud is defined as “Fraud is an intentional perversion of truth to induce another to part with something of value or to surrender a legal right.”

-Fraud means and includes any of the following acts committed by a party to a contract or with his connivance, or by his agent with intent to deceive another party thereto or his agent or to induce him to enter into a contract:
+Fraud in a contract means and includes any of the following acts committed by a party to a contract or with his connivance, or by his agent with intent to deceive another party thereto or his agent or to induce him to enter into a contract:

 • (a) The suggestion as a fact of that which is not true by one who does not believe it to be true;